 For advice specific to your case, please contact McDermott Law, LLC, through our contact form or by phone at 303-964-1800.
 We offer free Review of Denied Claims and serve clients throughout the Denver area and the Rocky Mountain region.

 After you receive the letter that announces your ERISA claim was denied, you must be given a reasonable chance to appeal the decision.
-The denial letter must clearly explain the deadline, the procedure for appealing and must provide you with a minimum of 180 days to submit a review request.
+The denial letter must clearly explain the deadline, the procedure for appealing and must provide you with a minimum of 180 days for disability claims (60 days for life and health claims) to submit a review request.

 If you fail to file your ERISA appeal in a timely manner, you will most likely have failed to comply with plan requirements; this can result in an automatic denial of your claim.
 If the administrator fails to make a timely decision of the appeal, the administrator will not be automatically required to pay the denied benefits.
 At best, the participant (you) can argue that the insurer’s failure to render a timely decision will cause a reviewing court to apply a more flexible standard of review.